Meet Sarah

 About the Art

-Everything happens at the edges—where land and sea, mountain and sky, color and shape meet.
+Everything happens at the edges—where land and sea, building and sky, color and shape meet.
 Abstraction is based in reality, and color is the link I use to connect my work to the world it comes from, conveying a deeper level of visual and emotional experience.

 Contact us